-The forecast didn't look flyable so it was a pleasant surprise to actually awake to the first decent looking morning for ..... months!
+The forecast didn't look flyable so it was a pleasant surprise to actually wake to the first decent looking morning for ..... months!

 Increasing wind and maybe late afternoon rain was in the offing so took an early start to Stags.
 Dennis took up the offer and arrived about 30 minutes after me.
 We had the hill to ourselves.
 From the off it was light, but very soarable and over the next couple of hours we enjoyed improving conditions as the sun came out and some spring thermals appeared.
 We eventually landed thinking the increasing wind had arrived but it stayed light and OK ........... except the wind quickly swung too far south about 1pm and that was it.
 Pity .......... the sky started to look really very good at this point.